-In 2022, Museum Frieder Burda in Germany presents Margaret and Christine Wertheim: Wert und Wandel der Korallen (Value and Transformation of Corals), a museum-wide retrospective of the Crochet Coral Reef that turns the entire building into an immersive wooly experience.
-With a towering Coral Forest made from yarns, plastics and videotape; a wall-sized “painting” and frieze, each comprising 5000 coral pieces – think abstract expressionism meets female craft; and a vast-in-scale community reef composed of 40,000 corals, visitors are enfolded in a complete other world.
-Even the lifts are filled with corals to become a series of moving vertical aquariums.
-Curated by Udo Kittelmann in close association with the artists, the exhibition also introduces the Baden-Baden Satellite Reef created by 4000+ contributors.
-Exhibition design by Meyer Vogenreitter.
-A 240-page catalog book is published by Weinand Verlag.
-German edition on sale now at Museum Frieder Burda.
-English edition coming soon.
+In 2022, Museum Frieder Burda in Germany presents Margaret and Christine Wertheim: Value and Transformation of Corals, a museum-wide retrospective of the Crochet Coral Reef that turns the building into an immersive wooly environment.
+With a towering Coral Forest made from yarns, plastics and videotape; a wall-sized ‘painting’ and ‘frieze’ each comprising 5000 coral pieces (think abstract expressionism meets female craft); and a vast-in-scale community reef composed of 40,000 corals, visitors are enfolded in a surreal alien world.
+Even the lifts are filled with corals, transforming them into a moving vertical aquarium.
+Curated by Udo Kittelmann in close association with the artists, the exhibition also introduces the Baden-Baden Satellite Reef created by 4000+ contributors across the German speaking world.
+An accompanying 240-page catalog book is published in German and English editions by Weinand Verlag.

 About the Exhibition:

-Exhibited at the 58th Venice Biennale, the Crochet Coral Reef is now the subject of a museum-wide retrospective at Museum Frieder Burda.
-Throughout the galleries we encounter a grove of giant Coral Forests made of yarn, videotape and plastic, a Bleached Reef, a Toxic Reef, a collection of miniature coral Pod Worlds, and new sculptures created for this exhibition, including a large-scale embroidered Sampler paying homage to the Reef’s most committed contributors and to domestic female labor.
+Shown at the 58th Venice Biennale, the Crochet Coral Reef is now the subject of a museum-wide retrospective at Museum Frieder Burda that includes new works created specifically for this exhibition, including a large-scale embroidered Sampler paying homage to the Reef’s most committed contributors and to history of domestic female labor.

 At once a meditation on climate change and mathematical formations in nature, the project also demonstrates parallels between biological and social evolution.
 In the process of crocheting corals, each maker becomes part of a comprehensive whole analogous to the individual polyps of living reefs that together grow collective forms, blurring the boundaries between the ‘individual’ and the ‘communal.’
 Collaborative, figurative, material, conceptual, artistic, scientific, feminist and playful, the Crochet Coral Reef alerts us to the reality that life on Earth is nothing if not entangled.